Navid200/xDrip/docs/G6-Recommended-Settings.md

 <br/>

-* Use Android Settings to sync its time with the network as explained in "[Basics](./Dexcom-Basics.md#phone-time-accuracy)".
+* Use Android Settings to sync your phone’s time with the network as explained in "[Basics](./Dexcom-Basics.md#phone-time-accuracy)".

-* Disable battery optimization as explained [here](./BatteryOpt.md).
+* Follow the instructions [here](./BatteryOpt.md) to disable battery optimization for xDrip.

-* Also disable Bluetooth battery optimization as explained [here](./BluetoothBatteryOpt.md).
+* Follow the instructions [here](./BluetoothBatteryOpt.md) to disable Bluetooth battery optimization.

 * For Android 11 or newer, enable background location access as explained [here](./Location.md).

-* Restart the phone.
+* Restart your phone.

-* If it disconnects, see [this](./Connectivity-troubleshoot.md).
+* If you experience disconnections, refer to the troubleshooting guide [here](./Connectivity-troubleshoot.md).